CahidArda/cahidarda.github.io/_portfolio/portfolio-1.md

         return self.output_layer(mlp_input)
 ```

+## Conclusion

 I tested the TabTransformer model and compared the results with tree based methods such as LGBM and XGBoost and found comperable results.
 One issue with the TabTransformer model was that it took too long to train.
+But instead of training a model from scratch like in tree based methods, it is possible to re-train a trained TabTransformer model.

+The model I wrote was used in the company and integrated to a collection of models used in the company.